 The Hazelwood v.
 Kuhlmeier case began on October 13th of 1987.
 Catherine Kuhlmeier filed the case because she claimed the Hazelwood school district violated her First Amendment rights to free speech.
 In Kuhlmeier v.
 Hazelwood, Catherine Kuhlmeier claimed that the news printed in her publication did not break any laws with regard to the public school system.

 Hazelwood v.
 Kuhlmeier: The Verdict

 The case of Hazelwood v.
 Kuhlmeier was heard in the United States Supreme Court.
 Hazelwood v.
 Kuhlmeier was decided on January 13th of 1988.

-The 1st Amendment to the United States Constitution ensures that all American citizens are granted the freedom to express themselves in accordance to the law.
-The 1st Amendment, which is part of the Bill of Rights, prohibits the passing of any law that impedes the free practice of religion, free speech and freedom of the press.
+The 1st Amendment to the United States Constitution ensures that all American citizens are granted the freedom to express themselves in accordance with the law.
+The 1st Amendment, which is part of the Bill of Rights, prohibits the passing of any law that impedes the free practice of religion, free speech, and freedom of the press.